The Ten Commandments Of A Successful Retail Store

 Miss these best-practice fundamentals, and you’re destined to be left in retail hell where constant sales, high employee turnover, and increased competition live.

-You can be brilliant on these commandments, execute them with every interaction, and talk about them in every meeting.
+You can be brilliant about these commandments, execute them in every interaction, and discuss them in every store meeting.